playheroku/play-buildpack/README.md

 This will alter the behaviour to pull down and install your chosen version of Play! rather than the default.

-Commit and push the changes to your buildpack to your Github fork, then push your sample app to Heroku to test.
+Commit and push the changes to your buildpack to your Github fork, then push your sample app to Scalingo to test.
 Once the push succeeds you should be able to run:

-    $ heroku run bash
+    $ scalingo -a play-app run bash

 and then: